cloudcreate-dk/essentials-project/components/foundation/README.md

 ## DurableQueues

-The `DurableQueues` concept supports inter-service Durable Queues (point to point communication), the only requirement is that message producers and message consumers can access the same underlying durable Queue storage.
-In a microservice (or service oriented architecture) it's common for different instances belonging to the same logical service to share database in which case they can use the `DurableQueues` concept for handling asynchronous durable message handling across different service instances deployed in a cluster.
+The `DurableQueues` concept supports intra-service point-to-point messaging using durable Queues that guarantee At-Least-Once delivery of messages.
+The only requirement is that message producers and message consumers can access the same underlying durable Queue storage.

+In a service oriented architecture it's common for all deployed instances of a given service (e.g. a Sales service) to share the same underlying database(s).
+As long as the different deployed (Sales) services instances can share the same underlying database, then you use the `DurableQueues` concept for point-to-point messaging across all deployed (Sales service) instances in the cluster.
+If you need cross-service point-to-point messaging support, e.g. across instances of different services (such as across Sales, Billing and Shipping services), then you need to use a dedicated distributed Queueing service such as RabbitMQ.

 This library focuses on providing a Durable Queue supporting message redelivery and Dead Letter Message functionality and comes in two flavours